Andres9890/ipa-encryption-checker/README.md

 ## Description:

-A website that checks if an IPA file is encrypted via a python script (provided by norep on the iOS Obscura discord server, credits to him)
+A website that analyzes IPA files via the [IPAchecker](https://github.com/Andres9890/ipachecker) python package (original code provided by norep on the iOS Obscura discord server, credits to him)

 ## Tech stack:

 - Frontend is hosted on Github Pages
-- Backend and File uploading is hosted on a CloudFlare Worker and on CloudFlare R2
+- Backend and File uploading is hosted on a CloudFlare Worker and on CloudFlare R2 and a Github workflow

 ## Contact:
 Contact me through [email](mailto:andres@ipachecker.qzz.io) if you have any questions